Reverse blog

-A reverse blog is a type of blog that is characterized by the lack of a single, specific blogger.
-In a traditional blog a blogger will write his or her comments about a given topic and other users may view and sometimes comment on the bloggers work.
-A reverse blog is written entirely by the users, who are given a topic.
+A reverse blog (also known as a group blog) is a type of blog written entirely by the users, who are given a topic.
 The blog posts are usually screened and chosen for publication by a core group or the publisher of the blog.

-Overview
+A reverse blog is different from a traditional blog, which is created by a single, specific author (i.e. blogger).
+The blogger will write about a given topic and other users may view and sometimes comment on the blogger's work.

 A reverse blog is characterized primarily by the lack of a blogger on a site providing blog-style content.
 The number of comments must be limited in order to differentiate a reverse blog from a forum.
 This number of comments must be fixed as well.
 These are the primary and necessary characteristics of a reverse blog.
 The reverse blog is also commonly called an inverse blog.

-Common features

-These features are common or popular among reverse blogs, but not necessary.